Quasi-static crack front deformations in cohesive materials: First-order variations of the mode I stress intensity factor for a semi-infinite coplanar cohesive crack

 Details on the derivation of Eq.~\eqref{eq:Cohesive_SIF_Variations} are given in \ref{app:Compute_SIF}.
 We further observe that Eq.~\eqref{eq:Cohesive_SIF_Variations} takes a much simpler expression in the Fourier space that one can easily build upon to understand the physical implications of a finite-size dissipation on the fracture process.
 Eq.~\eqref{eq:Cohesive_SIF_Variations} reads in the Fourier space:

 where:

 Combining Eqs.~\eqref{eq:LEFM_SIF_Fourier} and \eqref{eq:Cohesive_SIF_Fourier}, one finds the equation ruling crack propagation in heterogeneous cohesive materials:

 Equation~\eqref{eq:PropagationCriterion} unveils rich physics about the influence of a finite process zone size on the front deformations.
+It can be reformulated in terms of variations of strength and critical crack opening, building on Eq.~\eqref{eq:CohesiveStress_ProcessZoneSize} (see Eq.~\eqref{eq:PropagationCriterion_Dc} in \ref{app:Compute_SIF} for more details).
 One can also make use of efficient Fast Fourier Transform (FFT) algorithms to solve it efficiently, at a much lower computational expense than more standard simulation methods \citep{geubelle_spectral_1995}.
-As such our model shows potential to investigate front deformations induced by heterogeneities at multiple scales.
+As such, our model shows potential to investigate front deformations induced by heterogeneities at multiple scales.
 We focus here on two problems: the configurational stability of a crack propagating in a homogeneous yet cohesive material in Section~\ref{sec:StabilityAnalysis}, and the influence of material heterogeneities on the front deformation in Section~\ref{sec:FrontDeformations}.
 Before doing so, several comments are in order: \begin{itemize} \item First, one expects to find back the results of \cite{rice_first-order_1985} and \cite{gao_trapping_1989} in the limit $\omega_0 \rightarrow 0$.
 The study of the asymptotic behavior of the cohesive pre-factors $\mathcal{A}$, $\Sigma$, and $\Omega$ yields in this limit:

 So that, in the limit of a perfectly brittle material, the contribution of the front deformations $\delta a$ in $K_\mathrm{czm}$ goes to zero.
 Eq.~\eqref{eq:CohesiveApproach} yields at first-order in $\delta a$, $\delta \sigmac$, and $\delta \omega$: